frytoli/bachanalysis/README.md

 #### Examples:

-Create data set 5 by transforming/preprocessing data from the other data sets, overwrite any old data from these data sets (drop and create a new ds5 table) in the database, and perform all algorithms on all records in data set 5:
+Create data set 5 by transforming/preprocessing data from data set 3 and (if applicable) data set 4 (overwrite ds5.pkl) and perform all algorithms on all records in data set 5:
 ```
 docker run --volume $(pwd):/home/ bach transform.py
 ```

-Create data set 5 by transforming/preprocessing data from the other data sets and overwrite any old data from these data sets (drop and create a new ds5 table) in the database:
+Create data set 5 by transforming/preprocessing data from data set 3 and (if applicable) data set 4 (overwrite ds5.pkl):
 ```
 docker run --volume $(pwd):/home/ bach transform.py --preprocess
 ```